rancher/docs/content/rancher/v2.x/en/admin-settings/pod-security-policies/_index.md

 - `unrestricted`

 	This policy is based on the Kubernetes [example restricted policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/#example-policies).
+It significantly restricts what types of pods can be deployed to a cluster or project.
 This policy:

-	- Prevents pods from running as an unprivileged user or from root.
+	- Prevent pods from running as a privileged user and prevents escalation of privileges.
 	- Validates that server-required security mechanisms are in place (such as restricting what volumes can be mounted to only the core volume types and preventing root supplemental groups from being added).
-	- Significantly restricts what types of pods can be deployed to a cluster or project.

 ## Creating Pod Security Policies